 Organic is not only good for the environment, it’s good for your coffee too.
-This is especially true if your concerned about the amounts of residual pesticides in your coffee beans.
+This is especially true if you’re concerned about the amounts of residual pesticides in your coffee beans.

 This can pose a health risk for workers in other countries if they are not well informed.
 They may not be aware of proper handling methods or the severity of pesticide usage.

-And get this, only about 30 to 40 percent of pesticides actually reach its intended target.
-The rest of the time these pesticides impact the surrounding soil, water and biodiversity.
+And get this, only about 30 to 40 percent of pesticides actually reach their intended target.
+The rest of the time these pesticides negatively impact the surrounding soil, water and biodiversity.

-If there’s one thing to look for when buying coffee, it’s the USDA Organic label.
+If there’s one thing to look for when buying different types of coffee, it’s the USDA Organic label.
 This prevents the use of synthetic fertilizers and pesticides.

 Here are some other seals to be on the lookout for:

 Buying Fairtrade coffee means supporting small coffee farmers across the globe.
 This ensures that small scale coffee farmers will get the best price for their coffee.

 To meet this certification, a coffee farm must meet standards.
 This includes offering workers a wage no lower than the minimum, optimal working conditions, and fair prices.